 How the Biggest Construction Companies in the U.S. Are Building Our Cities & Workforce

 So, who are the largest construction companies leading the way?
-We’ve created a SlideShare of the top 10 construction companies in the U.S. to answer that exact question.
+We’ve created a list of the top 10 construction companies in the U.S. to answer that exact question.
 Our list is composed of companies ranking on ENR’s Top 400 Contractors list.
-On the SlideShare you’ll find information about each company’s location, revenue, employees and year founded.
-Flip through below, then continue reading to discover insights about how a few of these top companies, and more, tackle some of the most common construction challenges.
+Below, you’ll find information about each company’s location, revenue, employees and year founded.
+Scroll through the list of the largest construction companies in the U.S. below, then continue reading to discover insights about how a few of these top companies, and more, tackle some of the most common construction challenges.

 10 of the Largest Construction Firms in the U.S.